PageFlowPensacola/PageFlow/README.md

   * gtk2 (`brew install gtk+`)
   * Pike 9+

+## Development

+There's an `.editorconfig` file to help with consistency between devs and environments.
+For VS Code [this extension](https://marketplace.visualstudio.com/items?itemName=EditorConfig.EditorConfig) will enable it.
+There are extensions for other editors as well.

 ### Pike

 Can install with `brew install pike` BUT we want version 9 for async.